 Jade's evil counterpart is Dist, who grew up with Jade and idolized him; they created fomicry together.
 Well, more like Jade created fomicry and Dist was there when it happened.

 Guy's evil counterpart is Sync; or at least, the game would have you believe that.
 This is a Red Herring — Sync is counterpart to Guy in terms of their Lightning Bruiser fighting style, but story-wise, he's another clone of the original Fon Master Ion, making the current Ion his Good Counterpart (and thus making him another, albeit loosely, evil counterpart to Anise).

-In the early Tekken games (more so the first one), there would be 8-10 default characters, and consequently 8-10 sub boss characters, specifically designed to match up with their corresponding default character and vise versa, as a 'rival' (i.e. one would always fight the other on Round 8).
-Most of these were actual counterparts of the default character, and in the first game they were literally clone characters too.
+In the early Tekken games (more so the first one), there are 8-10 default characters, and consequently 8-10 sub boss characters, specifically designed to match up with their corresponding default character and vice versa, as a "rival" (i.e. one will always fight the other on Round 8).
+Most of these are actual counterparts of the default character, and in the first game, they're literally clone characters too.
 Examples would be what Anna is to Nina, as well as what Armor King is to King, or what Kunimitsu is to Yoshimitsu.
-Their Evil Counter part nature was due to most of their intentions and/or employers. i.e. Nina was sent as an assassin to take down the Big Bad where as Anna was working for them.
-Or King wanting to use the tournament winnings to fund an orphanage, where as Armor King didn't care about King's orphanage and just wanted to prove he was better (as well as being generally quite a dark and mysterious character).
-Yoshimitsu was the leader of a clan who wanted to steal from the rich to give to the poor, but Kunimitsu wanted to steal from the poor to give to herself (and even stole from her own clan).
-Later Tekkens kept all these characters, but from Tekken 3 they scrapped the sub-boss system associated with it.
+Their Evil Counterpart nature is due to most of their intentions and/or employers, i.e. Nina being sent as an assassin to take down the Big Bad whereas Anna is working for them, or King wanting to use the tournament winnings to fund an orphanage whereas Armor King doesn't care about King's orphanage and just wants to prove that he's better (as well as being generally quite a dark and mysterious character).
+Yoshimitsu is the leader of a clan who wants to steal from the rich to give to the poor, but Kunimitsu wants to steal from the poor to give to herself (and even stole from her own clan).
+Later Tekken games kept all these characters, but from Tekken 3 and onward, the sub-boss system associated with it was scrapped.